Budva Riviera

 Sveti Stefan and Villa Milocer

 Currently, there is a luxurious 5-star resort on the island.
-It consists of stone houses crammed into a small area and a network of small, narrow cobbled streets.
+It consists of stone houses crammed into a small area and a network of small, narrow, cobbled streets.

-You can read more about Villa Milocer on the resort’s website: Aman.com/Villa Milocer
+You can read more about Villa Milocer on the resort’s website: Aman.com/Villa Milocer.

 The island of Sveti Nikola

 The island of Sveti Nikola is called the Hawaii of Montenegro because of the blue colour of the surrounding waters and their high transparency.
-It is the perfect retreat for those looking to escape Budva’s noisy and usually crowded beaches.
+It is the perfect retreat for those who escape Budva’s noisy and usually crowded beaches.
 The island’s name comes from a small church (Crkva Sv.
 Nikole) from the 16th century, located on an island surrounded by an old cemetery.

 The islet is uninhabited.
 It is 2 km long and 1 km from the old town of Budva.
 From the side of the open sea, its shores are steep and inaccessible.
 On the land side, the shores are gentle and sandy.

 Part of the chute has a commercial function.
 There are three beaches with a total length of 800 meters, a fish restaurant and a bar.
 A small marina allows you to reach the island by sea transport.
 Boats depart from Slovenska Beach at regular intervals throughout the day.
-A return ticket cost 3 Euro (about 4$).
+A return ticket costs 3 Euro (about 4$).

 Beaches in Budva, Budva Riviera

 There are several beaches in Budva and its immediate vicinity.
 Most of them are covered with gravel or small pebbles and sand.
 In addition to the city beaches, several private beaches are occupied by hotels or restaurants and are intended only for their guests.
-Also, some private beaches can be used by non-hotel tourists, but admission tickets are quite expensive.
+Some private beaches can be used by non-hotel tourists, but admission tickets are quite expensive.

 Slovenska Beach